• Home /

 Dedicated vs. Shared Support

-The decision between shared vs. dedicated support also impacts the true cost of outsourcing.
+The decision between shared vs. dedicated support also impacts the cost of outsourcing customer service.
 Dedicated teams suit businesses with complex products, high-value customers, and stable volumes.
 Shared teams work when volumes are high, brand image isn't critical, queries are routine, and you can handle the risk of a rotating team.

 Key Takeaway